nathanawmk/blockchain-gateway/docs/odap/draft-hargreaves-odap-03.md

 - Sequence Number: monotonically increasing counter that uniquely represents a message from a session.

 - ODAP Phase: current ODAP phase

-- Resource URL: Location of Resource to be accessed.

-- Developer URN: Assertion of developer / application identity.

-- Action/Response: GET/POST and arguments (or Response Code)

-- Credential Profile: Specify type of auth (e.g.	SAML, OAuth, X.509)

-- Credential Block: Credential token, certificate, string

-- Payload Profile: Asset Profile provenance and capabilities

-- Application Profile: Vendor or Application specific profile
+- Message_signature: Gateway EDCSA signature over the ODAP header and ODAP payload.

+The ODAP Payload has the following mandatory fields:
 - Payload: Payload for POST, responses, and native DLT txns.
 The payload is specific to the current ODAP phase.

 - Payload Hash: hash of the current message payload.

-* Message_signature: Gateway EDCSA signature over the message

 Other relevant attributes need to be captured for logging purposes [ODAP-2PC].